alcrene/sinn-full/README.md

 ## Installation

-If you are on \*nix and your local installation follows our suggested [directory structure](https://jugit.fz-juelich.de/explainable-ai/general/-/blob/master/project_template/README.md), the following should suffice:
+If you are on \*nix, the following should suffice:

-1. clone this repository within your “Explainable_AI” folder.
+1. clone this repository onto your machine.
 2. cd to the repository and execute
-3. `bash install.sh`
+   `bash install.sh`
 4. `smttask init`

 If on Windows, perform steps 1. and 2., then set up a conda environment as you normally would.
 You can use the description of *install.sh* below as guidelines.
 Don't forgot to do step 4 once the package is installed.